How the New Testament Canon was Formed

 - The Gospel of Thomas, saying 11

 It is likely that the early leaders began to hear odd sayings like this one and determined that an authoritative set of sayings needed to be recorded.
 Most scholars believe that Mark's gospel was the first of the four NT gospels written, followed by Matthew and Luke.
 The dates given vary widely from the early 60's (for Mark) into the 80's (for Luke).
 The difficulty with dating comes from the fact that early writers, like Paul for example, do not quote from any of the four gospels.
 Clear quotations do not begin to appear until the early second century.
 Even more liberal scholars would not suggest a second century date for the synoptic gospels, thus the lack of quotations are attributed to a slow pace for copying and circulating these documents.
-Papyrus does not become widely and commonly used outside the Egyptian region until the second century...and that is where our discussion of the NT canon will pick up.
+Papyrus does not become widely and commonly used outside the Egyptian region until the second century.

-We have seen that most of the earliest non-NT Christian documents cite the OT as “scripture” and only make allusion to what is now NT text.
-Ignatius of Antioch is full of allusions to, and paraphrases of, NT texts.
-It is only when we come to the second century apologists that verified citations from what we now call NT texts begin to be common.
+The earliest non-New Testament Christian documents (Barnabas, 1 Clement, and The Shepherd of Hermas) cite the Old Testament as "scripture" and only make allusions to New Testament texts.
+Ignatius of Antioch (107-120 AD) is full of allusions to, and paraphrases of, New Testament texts, but it is only when we come to the second century apologists that verified quotations from what we now call New Testament texts begin to be common.

-In the 140's Marcion constructed his own canon which included most of Paul's letters in edited form, along with Luke's gospel.
+In the 140's Marcion (who was deemed a heretic) constructed his own canon of the Bible - Marcion's Bible was only the New Testament, included most of Paul's letters in edited form, along with Luke's gospel.
 Marcion rejected the other gospels as having been tainted by the Jews.
-This list by Marcion is the first known listing of what is called a New Testament canon.
+This list by Marcion is the first known listing of what is called a New Testament canon and helped to push the early church to develop an authoritative list of inspired writings.
+Second century church father Justin Martyr does not cite any New Testament writing by name, but he designates his several New Testament citations with "it is recorded," or the "memoirs of the apostles."
+He does, however, refer to the "Gospels,"

 For the apostles, in the memoirs composed by them, which are called Gospels, have thus delivered unto us what was enjoined upon them; that Jesus took bread, and when He had given thanks, said, "This do ye in remembrance of Me..."
 First Apology 66

-Sometime around 170-175 Tatian, possibly a disciple of Justin, created a harmony of the four orthodox gospels known as the Diatessaron.
+Around 170-175 AD Tatian, a disciple of Justin, created a harmony of the four orthodox gospels known as the Diatessaron.
 This text was accepted in some circles, even being used to replace the four gospels, but this success was short lived.
-What this harmony reveals, however, is that the church recognized four gospels.
+What this harmony reveals, however, is that the church was beginning to recognize only four gospels.

 The four gospels are confirmed by Irenaeus of Lyons in Against the Heresies (cir.
 175),